story98763

 YN Ever since... you know.
 All that.

-YN Everything is too unstructured, now.
+YN But everything is too unstructured, now.

 YN There is no hierarchy.
 No organization between social circles.